theflyoccultist/grimoire/src/programming/python/fundamentals/loops.md

 for friend in friends:
     print(f"{friend} is my friend.")

+# Anna is my friend.
+# Bellatrix is my friend.
+# Ianou is my friend.
+# Alexis is my friend.
 ```

 ### While Loop: Repeats until the user decides to stop playing the guessing game.